paulaceccon/GamingCourses-PUCRIO/README.md

 # SpaceShipBattle
 Game developed for the GAME AI course at PUC-RIO / INF, lectured by [Bruno Feijó](http://www.icad.puc-rio.br/courses/).
-Some methods may be deprecated since this was developed in 2013, using an old [Unity3D](https://unity3d.com) version.
+Some methods might be deprecated since this was developed in 2013, using an old [Unity3D](https://unity3d.com) version.

 - Some screenshots: